Criticism of Christianity: Judaism

 Shlomo ben Aderet called Christianity a lesser form of monotheism that lacks the unified deity of Judaism.
+Also in the Middle Ages, Maimonides considered Christianity to be a prime example of idolatrous heresy.

 David Flusser viewed Christianity as "cheaper Judaism" and highly anti-Jewish.
 He also regarded the "failure of Christianity to convert the Jewish people to the new message" as "precisely the reason for the strong anti-Jewish trend in Christianity."

 Stephen Samuel Wise criticized the Christian community for its failure to rescue Jews from Europe during Nazi rule.
-He wrote that:
+He wrote that: A Christian world that will permit millions of Jews to be slain without moving heaven by prayer and earth in every human way to save its Jews has lost its capacity for moral and spiritual survival.